Mazu Daoyi: Shock techniques

 Mazu Daoyi is depicted as having employed novel and unconventional teaching methods in order to shake his students out of routine consciousness.
 Mazu is credited with the innovations of using katsu (sudden shouts), striking, kicking, and unexpectedly calling to a person by name as that person is leaving.
 Mazu also employed silent gestures, non-responsive answers to questions, and was known to grab and twist the nose of a disciple.
 Utilizing a variety of sudden shocks, he sought to enable his students to experience enlightenment through the collapse of habitual feeling and thinking.
 According to Bielefeldt, such methods reflect a shift in emphasis within Zen from essence, or substance (t'i), to function (yung).

 John McRae points out that such things as calling to a person by name just as they are leaving bring the attention of the student to the perfection of their automatic response, "yes?"
-Following Ogawa Takashi, McRae says the goal was "to alert the student to the fact that his Buddha-like ordinary mind was functioning perfectly all the time, like the selfless and undefiled reflection of the mirror, even as the student used that 'ordinary mind' to pose questions and respond automatically to his own name."
+Presenting the view of Japanese scholar Ogawa Takashi, McRae says the goal was "to alert the student to the fact that his Buddha-like ordinary mind was functioning perfectly all the time, like the selfless and undefiled reflection of the mirror, even as the student used that 'ordinary mind' to pose questions and respond automatically to his own name."
 This "represents the fundamental capability of cognition, the bare working of the human mind" as "primordial cognitive capacity."